EEA and Norway Grants: Eligibility

-How it works
+Process

 First, the EU and the three Donor States agree on a Memorandum Of Understanding (MoU) for the total contribution and distribution of funding per beneficiary state.
-Country allocations are based on population size and GDP per capita, making Poland the largest beneficiary state, followed by Romania.
-Malta is the smallest beneficiary state.

-Second, Iceland, Liechtenstein and Norway negotiate with each beneficiary state and agree which programmes to establish, their objectives and the size of the allocation to each individual one.
+Country allocations are based on population size and GDP per capita.
+Second, Iceland, Liechtenstein, and Norway negotiate with each beneficiary state to agree on which programs to establish, their objectives, and the size of the allocation to each one.

 The agreements are based on national needs and priorities in the beneficiary states and the scope for cooperation with the donor states.
 The European Commission is consulted during the negotiations to avoid duplication and to ensure funding is targeted where it will have the greatest impact.
-Programmes implemented under the EEA and Norway Grants must comply with EU rules and standards related to human rights, good governance, sustainable development and gender equality.
+Programmes implemented under the EEA and Norway Grants must comply with EU rules and standards.

-The funds provided by the EU and the EEA and Norway Grants are complementary, usually managed by the same Managing Authority at the national level.
-The EEA and Norway Grants often finance projects within fields where EU or national funding is rarely available.

-Each National Focal Point is responsible for the overall management of the programmes in its beneficiary country.
-The Programme Operators (POs) develop and manage the programmes, often in cooperation with a partner from the donor states, and award funding to projects.
-Projects are mostly selected following calls for proposals launched by the POs.
+The funds provided by the EU and the EEA and Norway Grants are complementary.
+Each National Focal Point is responsible for overall management of programs in its beneficiary country.
+The Programme Operators develop and manage programs, often in cooperation with a partner from the donor states, and award funding to projects.